 The following steps MUST be performed in the order listed and completed during this OOBI session for the GLEIF Root AID.

-Each MUST generate its own single signature AID that is a participating member in the group of AIDs that will be used to create the GLEIF Root AID.
+Each Root AID GLEIF Authorized Representative (Root GAR) MUST generate its own single signature AID that is a participating member in the group of AIDs that will be used to create the GLEIF Root AID.

-Each MUST use an OOBI protocol (such as a QR code or live chat) to share its own AID and Service Endpoints with the other .
-For each this provides the participating AID and the service endpoint whereby the other s may obtain the Key Event Log (KEL) of its participating AID.
+Each Root GAR MUST use an OOBI protocol (such as a QR code or live chat) to share its own AID and Service Endpoints with the other Root GAR.
+For each Root GAR this provides the participating AID and the service endpoint whereby the other Root GARs may obtain the Key Event Log (KEL) of its participating AID.

-Each MUST send a Challenge Message to every other as defined in the Technical Requirements Part 1 for the purposes of cryptographic authentication of their AID.
+Each Root GAR MUST send a Challenge Message to every other Root GAR as defined in the Technical Requirements Part 1 for the purposes of cryptographic authentication of their Root GAR AID.
 The Challenge Message MUST be unique to the OOBI session.

-Each MUST verify in real time that a response to the Challenge Message was received from every other Root GAR.
+Each Root GAR MUST verify in real time that a response to the Challenge Message was received from every other Root GAR.

-Each MUST verify the signature of every other .
+Each Root GAR MUST verify the signature of every other Root GAR.

-One of the s MUST be designated as the Lead ( Lead).
+One of the Root GARs MUST be designated as the Root AID GLEIF Authorized Representative Lead (Root GAR Lead).

-The Lead MUST select the AIDs from the set of s for the ordered set of authorized participant members in the multi-sig group and configure and approve the weight threshold and ordered set of participants for both the current and next set and threshold of participants.
+The Root GAR Lead MUST select the AIDs from the set of Root GAR s for the ordered set of authorized participant members in the multi-sig group and configure and approve the weight threshold and ordered set of participants for both the current and next set and threshold of participants.

-The Lead MUST select the AIDs and Service Endpoints for the GLEIF Root AID Witness Pool.
+The Root GAR Lead MUST select the AIDs and Service Endpoints for the GLEIF Root AID Witness Pool.

-Using the current public key and the next public key digest from each of the participating AID Inception Events and the Root Witness AIDs, the Lead MUST generate the GLEIF Root AID Inception Event and publish this to the other s and to the Root AID Witnesses designated by that Inception Event.
+Using the current public key and the next public key digest from each of the participating AID Inception Events and the Root Witness AIDs, the Root GAR Lead MUST generate the GLEIF Root AID Inception Event and publish this to the other Root GARs and to the Root AID Witnesses designated by that Inception Event.
 The published Inception Event includes as an attachment OOBIs for each of the Root AID Witnesses.

-Each MUST verify the set of public keys, the next public key digest, the threshold, the next threshold, and Root AID Witness identifiers in the Root AID Inception Event.
+Each Root GAR MUST verify the set of public keys, the next public key digest, the threshold, the next threshold, and Root AID Witness identifiers in the Root AID Inception Event.

-Each MUST verify the set of service endpoints for the Root AID Witnesses.
+Each Root GAR MUST verify the set of service endpoints for the Root AID Witnesses.

-Each MUST sign and publish to the Root AID Witnesses their signature on the Root AID Inception Event.
+Each Root GAR MUST sign and publish to the Root AID Witnesses their signature on the Root AID Inception Event.

-Each MUST verify that the Root AID Inception Event is fully witnessed by every Root AID Witness.
+Each Root GAR MUST verify that the Root AID Inception Event is fully witnessed by every Root AID Witness.

 Creation of the GLEIF Internal Delegated AIDs